NishTewari/CP321/README.md

 # CP321
-## Assignments Data Visualization course
+All assignments submissions for Data Visualization course